 The first grave is in Dongmengyi, Shuangliao, where a first grave was looted in 1986.
-When a second grave was discovered in 2016, the Archaeological Research Institute of Jilin Province sent a team of archaeologists.
-This type of brick chamber tomb is fairly standard: excavated in a pit with a ramp, the tomb itself is a brick structure built at the bottom, and was then covered with earth.
-Near the pit, a brick assembly protected a jar with a lid.
-The burial chamber was covered by a pyramidal dome made of corbelled bricks but with a "keystone" made with bricks arranged on edge.
+When a second grave was discovered in 2016, the Jilin Province Archaeological Research Institute sent a team of archaeologists.
+This type of brick chamber tomb is quite classic: dug in a pit with an access ramp, the tomb itself is a brick structure built at the bottom, and which was then covered with earth.
+Near the pit, an assembly of bricks protected a jar with a lid.
+The burial chamber was covered by a pyramidal dome made up of bricks arranged corbelled but with a "keystone" made with bricks arranged on edge.

 The room was preceded by an entrance corridor and an access ramp with steps.
 The entrance to the corridor had been walled.
 Inside the burial chamber, archaeologists discovered wooden planks that belonged to a small pavilion protecting the two dead.
 This type of wooden pavilion (xiaozhang) whose form has been restored was also found in other Liao tombs such as Yemaotai tomb No 1 or Daixintala tomb No 3.
 These tombs belong to the initial phase of Liao.

-The wooden structure had two double doors whose hinges were found.
-A number of objects have been discovered: offerings, ornaments that may have been sewn on clothing, a knife, round and tubular agate beads, iron and bronze belt elements, and so on.
+The wooden structure had two double-leaf doors, the hinges of which have been found.
+A number of objects were discovered: offerings, items of adornment that may have been sewn onto the clothes, a knife, round and tubular agate beads, iron and bronze belt elements, etc.